AnymouseProphet/anymouse/amplgrgreek.md

 LuaLaTeX where UTF-8 is the default input encoding *should* do the same thing but it doesn't, it's a serious bug.

-With 8-bit Greek fonts, you can use either 8-bit or UTF-8 input with the `ampgreektext{}` function but with LuaLaTeX you can only use 8-bit input.
+With 8-bit Greek fonts in pdfLaTeX, you can use either 8-bit or UTF-8 input with the `ampgreektext{}` function but with LuaLaTeX you can only use 8-bit input.

 Until this bug is fixed, please make sure you use Greek fonts the package knows how to set with `fontspec` if you want to use UTF-8 Greek input.
+Yes, that limits your options.
+Hopefully the LuaLaTeX developers fix this.